Syncano/website/pages/blog/2014-10-09-getting-started-swift-playground/index.md

 &nbsp; }
 ```

-<p>And then update the function creating a cell in the Data Source:</p>
+And then update the function creating a cell in the Data Source:

 ```javascript
 func tableView(tableView: UITableView, cellForRowAtIndexPath indexPath: NSIndexPath) -> UITableViewCell {